Skip to main content

 Use Case 2: Migration Between Flag Systems

 You're migrating from another flag system to Konditional.
-You want to verify that Konditional produces the same results as the old system.
+You want to verify Konditional produces the same results as the old system.

 Migration Flow